sebastian-mora/ruse_website/blogs/brainfuck-interpreter/index.md

 ## Interpreter

-LETS GO now I have all the instructions lexed and parsed, now I can implement the execution.
+LETS GO now I have all the instructions lexed and parsed, I can implement the execution flow.
 From the description, I can simulate the environment by adding the pointers and memory.
 The memory is set ot 30000 bytes as described in the wiki.

 ```go
 type Brainfuck struct {